apache/trafficserver/doc/admin-guide/plugins/regex_revalidate.en.rst

 objects may have rules created for them, or entire path prefixes, or even any cache objects with a particular file extension.

+Revalidate count  stats for MISS and STALE are recorded under plugins

 Installation
 ============